3dct/open_iA-superbuild/README.md

 ### 2. Clone Repository

 Through git executed on the shell:
 - Open a shell in the folder where you want to place open\_iA.
-Preferrably, use a folder such that the overall path string is short.
 - Clone this repository: `$ git clone https://github.com/3dct/open_iA-superbuild.git`

 Alternatively, use a git GUI tool of your choice.

+**Note:** Especially on Windows, take care that the path string is very short; ideally something like `C:\open_iA`.
+The exact possible maximum length is currently untested, but you should be on the safe side with paths shorter than 20 characters.
+For example `C:\open_iA\build` should be fine, while `C:\open_iA\superbuild-bin` is definitely too long.

 ### 3. CMake Configure+Generate